Oak wood is one of the most widely used in carpentry and cabinetmaking, both for its durability and for its warmth and elegance.

 What is Oak Wood?

-Oak is a widespread tree in Europe, North America and Asia.
-Its wood is prized for its natural tone, which ranges from light brown to a darker shade, depending on the species.
-The grain of oak wood is usually straight.
+Oak is a tree widely grown in Europe, North America, and Asia.
+Its wood is prized for its natural color, which ranges from light brown to a darker shade, depending on the species.
+The grain of this hardwood is typically straight.

 Although there are many botanical species that yield oak wood, there are roughly three main types of oak used in carpentry: red oak(Quercus rubra), American white oak(Quercus alba) and European oak(Quercus robur).